top of page

 Q: How is APOL1 kidney disease treated?

-There is currently no FDA-approved treatment specifically targeting APOL1 kidney disease.
-What we do have are effective tools for slowing progression:
+Currently, there is no FDA-approved treatment specifically targeting APOL1 kidney disease.
+However, effective tools exist for slowing progression:

 Note: Steroids and conventional immunosuppressants have limited efficacy in APOL1-driven FSGS and carry significant side effects.
 Knowing your genotype can genuinely change the treatment approach.